CloudMavericks/Velocity.Frontend/README.md

 # Velocity - Frontend

-This repository contains the source code of the backend server for Project Velocity.
+This repository contains the source code of the frontend of the Velocity project, based on Windows Forms.